-These interfaces are new for the Branch Database introduced at HNG-X Release 3 to cater for various Near-Real Time (NRT) Service messages.
-In Release 3, Application and Enrolment Identity (AEI) NRT Service has been implemented as a NRT interface within the Branch Database.
+These interfaces were introduced at HNG-X Release 3 to cater for various Near-Real Time (NRT) Service messages.
+AEI and SMM have been implemented as NRT interfaces within the Branch Database.
 Unlike other Host Interface feeds these Interfaces do not get invoked from BRDB batch schedule via shell script BRDBX003.sh; instead they get invoked directly by NRT Agents connecting to the Branch Database.
 Wherever applicable these interfaces re-use feed procedures and exception handling mechanisms that are common to Host Interface feeds.